-2. Certificates must be written in the official language(s) of the destination Member State as well as that of the border inspection Member State, or be accompanied by certified translations into all relevant languages.
+2. Certificates must be written in the official language(s) of the destination Member State (for Italy they must be in Italian) as well as that of the border inspection Member State, or be accompanied by certified translations into all relevant languages.
 A Member State may, however, consent to accept certificates written in one of the official languages of the European Community other than its own.